chuc92man/docker-stacks/datacube-notebook/README.md

 ## Testing/Development set-up

-Once the Docker image is built, tagged, and made available through a Docker registry, it's necessary to create a *config.yaml* file.
-For help doing so, please visit the [documentation reference](https://zero-to-jupyterhub.readthedocs.io/en/latest/reference.html#helm-chart-configuration-reference).
-You can use the [config.yaml.example](config.yaml.example) file, provided as a quick reference for demonstration purposes.\
+For deployment purposes it's necessary to create a *config.yaml* file specific to the Kubernetes cluster where [JupyterHub](https://jupyter.org/hub) is being deployed.
+For help doing so, please visit the [documentation reference](https://zero-to-jupyterhub.readthedocs.io/en/latest/reference.html#helm-chart-configuration-reference).\
+You can use the [config.yaml.example](config.yaml.example) file as a quick reference for testing purposes.

 Once done, you might want to start the JupyterHub deployment with:

 ```